matwerber1/aws-cli-sso-with-sdk-support/README.md

 # aws-cli-sso-with-sdk-support
-Quick hack to make the AWS SDK work locally after logging in with AWS SSO
+Quick hack to make the AWS SDK work locally after logging in to the AWS CLI with AWS SSO

 ## How it works